swnordstrom/mateable/README.md

 Using the package devtools, you can use the following code to automatically install package mateable.
-This package requires compiling C++ code using Rcpp so if you have loaded Rcpp at any point during your current R or RStudio session, you'll have to either detach it or close RStudio and open it again.
-Sometimes after the install_github step an error will occur usually just restarting RStudio will solve the problem.
-If this happens multiple times, please contact Stuart or Danny and in the meantime, download the whole repo and build it.

 install.packages("devtools") # if you don't already have it library(devtools)